AhmedElshaarany/CarND-Vehicle-Detection/writeup_template.md

 In order to remove false positives, I recorded the positions of positive detections over 10 consecutive video frames.
 From the positive detections of these 10 frames, I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video.
+Here's an example result showing the heatmap from a series of frames of video, the `scipy.ndimage.measurements.label()` method was used to create a bounding box to cover the area of each detected blob:

+![alt text][image4]

 ---